 Pictured above is a Ramadan-themed banner from eBay.
 It has varying shades of green.
 Since it features yellow lettering, it develops a cohesive look.

 You need white cotton rope and some wooden clothespins to hang the banner.
 The crisp white shiplap wall lets your decoration stand out even more.

-7. Ramadan Decorations Walmart
+7. Ramadan Balloon Decorations

 Do you want to host an Eid party?
 Steal this idea.
 First, utilize navy large fabric as your party background.
 It allows the moon and star balloons to steal the show.
 They come in silver and gold for a glamorous feel.